-What do we mean by basics in case of tricks and commands?
-Simple commands like “Sit”, Stay”, “Come” and “Heel”.
+What do we mean by basics in the case of tricks and commands?
+Simple commands like “Sit,” Stay,” “Come,” and “Heel.”

 Apart from being important generally, once your puppy has these commands, you can use them as a foundation to learn more.

-Tricks, especially, can be broken down into simpler commands as you’re teaching your puppy for the first time.
+Tricks, especially, can be broken down into more straightforward commands as you teach your puppy for the first time.

-So try to progress in order of difficulty to make training simpler and more effective for both you and your puppy.
+So try to progress in order of difficulty to make training more straightforward and effective for you and your puppy.

 53. How to Train a Puppy Using the Clicker Technique to Speed Up Learning

-Using a clicker to teach your puppy is a highly effective way to go about training her if she takes to it.
+Using a clicker to teach your puppy is a highly effective way to train her if she takes to it.

-A clicker is a small device with metal tongues that make a clicking sound when you press the button on it.
+A clicker is a small device with metal tongues that make a clicking sound when you press the button.